nielsboecker/HoloRepository-Core/HoloPipelines/README.md

 - this script has a built in help

 ## Testing:
-Testing has a 77% code coverage.
 Testing can be done by using pytest:
 ```
 pip install pytest
+pip install pytest-cov
 ```
 Then navigate to /HoloRepository-Core/HoloPipelines and run:
 ```
-pytest
+pytest --cov
 ```
-This however will not display the coverage percentage. (ill write a batch or script for this later. pytest --cov doesnt work for me for some reason)

 ### Refs:
 - https://www.raddq.com/dicom-processing-segmentation-visualization-in-python/      14/06/19